UCLA-VAST/AutoSA/autosa_tests/mm_hcl/README.md

 You can check the generated the source code and find that we have successuflly packed all arrays to 16 elements each.

-Last thing to mention is that in the current flow we prioritize SIMD vectorization factors to user-specified data packing factors.
+The last thing to mention is that in the current flow we prioritize SIMD vectorization factors to user-specified data packing factors.
 In this example, as we specify the SIMD factor to be 8, array A and B will be packed with 8 elements at least.
 As an example, if running the following commmand which tries to restrain the data packing factors of A and B to 4 elements (16 bytes), AutoSA will ignore this constraint and pack A and B with 8 elements, only array C will be packed with 4 elements.

 ```bash
 ./autosa ./autosa_tests/mm_hcl/kernel.c --config=./autosa_config/autosa_config.json --target=autosa_hls_c --output-dir=./autosa.tmp/output --sa-sizes="{kernel[]->space_time[3];kernel[]->array_part[16,32,16];kernel[]->latency[8,16];kernel[]->simd[8]}" --simd-info=./autosa_tests/mm_hcl/simd_info.json --hls --hcl --data-pack-sizes="{kernel[]->A[8,16,16];kernel[]->B[8,16,16];kernel[]->C[8,16,16]}"